 Employees can access medical services at the Health Department Employee Health Clinic without using sick or petty leave.
 These visits must be coordinated through the Supervisor or Department Head if during work hours and employees may call ahead to schedule an appointment or request the Employee Health Clinic to call with the best time to arrive without a long wait.
 Should the employee be sent home after the visit to the Employee Health Clinic, the employee must use sick and/or petty leave beginning the time they are checked out of the Clinic.
-The employee must obtain a medical note from the Clinic, attach it to their time sheet and mark the time on their time sheet as Employee Health Clinic.
-If the employee accesses medical services at the Health Department Employee Health Clinic without going to work at all that day, the employee must use leave for the day.
+The employee must obtain a medical note from the Clinic, attach it to their time sheet and mark the time on their time sheet as Employee Health Clinic without going to work at all that day, the employee must use leave for the day.
 However, whenever employees utilize the Employee Health Clinic for dependent visits during a work day, they must use their leave.